 Mai Tai

 Trader Vic’s most famous creation, and easily the most recognized tiki drink in the world.
-This combination of aged Rum, Lime, Curacao and Orgeat put Trader Vic’s on the map.
+This lightly sweet combination of aged Rum, Lime, Curacao and Orgeat put Trader Vic’s on the map.

 Nui Nui